-Let us fix $k\geq2$ and agree on the following version of the Ackermann function. \begin{definition} For $a,b\in\mathbb N$ we define $A_a(k,b)$ by the following recursion. \begin{enumerate} \item $A_0(k,b):=k^b$, \item $A_{a+1}(k,0):=A_a^k(k,\cdot)(0)$, \item $A_{a+1}(k,b+1):=A_a^k(k,\cdot)(A_{a+1}(k,b))$. \end{enumerate} \end{definition} Here, the notation $A_a^k(k,\cdot)$ refers to the $k$-fold composition of the function $x\mapsto A_a (k,x)$.
-It is well known that for every fixed $a$, the function $b\mapsto A_a(k,b)$ is primitive recursive and the function $a\mapsto A_a(k,0)$ is not primitive recursive.
 We use the Ackermann function to define $k$ normal forms for natural numbers.
 These normal forms emerged from discussions with Toshiyasu Arai and Stan Wainer, which finally led to the definition of a more powerful normal form defined in \cite{Singapore} and used to prove termination in \cite{FSGoodstein}.